nisharao321/exp8/procedure.md

 19. We will get graph for 400rpm similar to 300rpm and click on the NEXT button to proceed to the next step.<br>
 <img src="images/k19.png"><br>

 20.Click on refer graph to see graph at 300 and 400 rpm.
-Results and conclusion are given below<br>
+Results and conclusion are given below.<br>
 <img src="images/k20.png"><br>